By Lawrence Haywood, Jul 31, 2024

 Another of the Old Quarter smatterings of shopping centres in Hanoi, Hang Da Galleria overlooks one of the crazier ‘roundabouts’ (a tiny circle of plastic arrows that most drivers tend to ignore) and is, therefore, an adventure in itself to get to.
 Once inside, tourists can find exactly what tourists want to find, authentic souvenir stalls running in a vaguely organised row.

 The coconut bowls, silk scarves and lanterns give Hang Da Galleria a more genuine feel than some of the western mega malls around the city, and you will have time to shop with space, without a baffling amount of choice and to the background of traditional music or K-pop, as are the two CDs they seem to have on rotation.
-There are many food courts and cafĂ© options offering a relaxing time and a view of the chaos around the roundabout outside.
+Many food courts and café options offer a relaxing time and a view of the chaos around the roundabout outside.

 Hang Da Galleria